 - Preheat your oven to 180oC (fan).
 Line your loaf tin with baking paper.

 - Add the brown sugar and spread to a pan.
-Melt on a low temp, stirring constantly until all the sugar has dissolved.>Don't rush this step – make sure the sugar is full dissolved (same test as the vegan condensed milk above.
-If not, you'll end up with a grainy millionaire.
+Melt on a low temp, stirring constantly until the butter is fully melted and the sugar has dissolved.

 - Add a little bit of the condensed milk and stir until fully mixed in.
 Add more, mix in.
-Repeat until all of your condensed milk is incorporated>If you made your condensed milk in advance, do this in lots of steps!
+Repeat until all of your condensed milk is incorporated>Keep it on a low temperature to prevent it from burning>If you made your condensed milk in advance, do this in lots of steps!
 This is because of the difference in temperature of the cold milk and the warm sugar/butter.
 It will cease up if you try to go too quickly!!

-- Bring to a boil for 30 seconds.
+- Bring to a boil for 30 seconds to thicken.

 Click here for the original Millionaire Shortbread recipe!

 Or want some other baking ideas?
 Here’s a few of my favs (all gluten free with dairy free options too!)